Sceluswe/.vim/README.md

 ## Modifications
-The .vimrc file contains some of my prefered modifications and additional fixes that were relevant in my case.
+The .vimrc file contains some of my prefered modifications and additional fixes.

 - Enter paste mode by pressing F2
 - ttimeoutlen set to 0 to remove delays when switching modes.